optivize/AlphaStratgeyLab/gpu_server/README.md

 5. **Follow the prompts** during installation.

+   > **Note:** The deployment scripts will automatically use the code you've transferred to the server.
+You don't need to provide a GitHub URL as the scripts will copy the code from the correct location.

 #### Option 3: Step-by-Step Manual Deployment

 If you prefer to run each step manually or just update specific components: